-In the absence of a full time minister, Springer had been leading prayers and reading the Psalms and few published sermons the community had on hand to those who would assemble at makeshift services.
-When the letter from Sweden arrived, Springer was able to craft a lengthy, detailed response in his native language, a necessary task as the letter was bound for the King of Sweden himself.
+In the absence of a full-time minister, Springer had been leading prayers and reading the Psalms and a few published sermons the community had on hand to those who would assemble at makeshift services.
+So when the letter from Sweden arrived, Springer crafted a lengthy, detailed response in his native language, a necessary task as the letter was bound for the King of Sweden himself.
 Springer requested that two Swedish ministers be sent to Delaware along with Bibles, sermon books, catechism books, meditation books, and more, all of which the community pledged to pay for.
-He also gave a full accounting of the overall health of the community, details of daily life, and even included a list of all the Swedes living there.
+He also gave a full accounting of the community's overall health and details of daily life and even included a list of all the Swedes living there.

-Springer's letter did indeed find its way to the Swedish Royal Court, where King Charles XI took a marked interest in his former subjects living along the Delaware.
-He wrote to Dr. Olaf Suebilius, Archbishop of Sweden, and asked that ministers be sent to New Sweden as had been requested.
-The Archbishop gathered three, Erik Bjork, Andrew Rudman, and Jonas Auren, who on direct orders from the King and with a precious cargo of dozens of religious books donated by him, set sail for America.
+Springer's letter did indeed find its way to the Swedish Royal Court, where King Charles XI took a considerable interest in his former subjects living along the Delaware.
+He wrote to Dr. Olaf Suebilius, Archbishop of Sweden, and asked that ministers be sent to New Sweden as requested.
+The Archbishop gathered three, Erik Bjork, Andrew Rudman, and Jonas Auren.
+On direct orders from the King and with a precious cargo of dozens of religious books donated by him, they set sail for America.
 They were accompanied by Anders Printz, who planned to return to New Sweden and settle there permanently.

-A portrait of Erik Bjork, who lead the effort to construct Old Swedes and served as its first pastor for several years, hangs in the church entryway
+A portrait of Erik Bjork, who led the effort to construct Old Swedes and served as its first pastor for several years, hangs in the church entryway

-Upon arrival, the three men divided up the territory of New Sweden, so that they might properly serve the people.
-Bjork was placed in charge of the congregation in the town next to Fort Christina, which met at the small wooden church near the old fort burying ground, a building which was 30 years old.
+Upon arrival, the three men divided up the territory of New Sweden so that they might adequately serve the people.
+Bjork was placed in charge of the congregation in the town next to Fort Christina, which met at the small wooden church near the old fort burying ground, a building that was 30 years old.

 Pastor Bjork realized that a new building was immediately needed to reinvigorate the long-ignored congregation.
 In July of 1697, records kept by Bjork indicate that the congregation committee agreed to set about constructing a new church building "of brick or stone."

-A Google Maps screengrab shows the Old Swedes Church built on a rise above the site of Fort Christina and the docking place of the modern day Kalmar Nyckel along the Christina River.
-A portion of the elevated land was donated by congregational commissioner John Stalcop.
+A Google Maps screengrab shows the Old Swedes Church built on a rise above the site of Fort Christina and the docking place of the modern-day Kalmar Nyckel along the Christina River.
+Congregational commissioner John Stalcop donated a portion of the elevated land.

-The donated land along with the existing burying ground provided enough space for Bjork to finally construct the house of worship that the faithful citizens of New Sweden had long desired and deserved.
+The donated land and the existing burying ground provided enough space for Bjork to finally construct the house of worship that the faithful citizens of New Sweden had long desired and deserved.